ren831/Brewery-Information/README.md

 # Brewery Information
-This is a simple website that utilizes the [OpenBrew](https://api.openbrewerydb.org/breweries?by_state=california) and allows you to find more information about each brewery.
+This is a simple website that utilizes the [OpenBrew API](https://api.openbrewerydb.org/breweries?by_state=california) and allows you to find more information about each brewery.

 You can visit the Brewery App here: